Symbolism Is No Longer Popular

-In the famous book “The Great Gatsby” F. Scott Fitzgerald makes use of Symbolism many times.
-He does this by giving objects or people multiple meanings without actually stating the meaning.
-The most obvious example is the flashing green light which symbolizes hope.
-There have probably been a thousand high school book reports about this green light and what it truly meant.
+In the famous book “The Great Gatsby,” F. Scott Fitzgerald makes superb use of symbolism.
+This literary tool allowed Scott to give objects and people multiple meanings without explicitly stating them.
+The most prevalent example is the flashing green light, which many readers believe symbolizes hope.
+There have probably been over a thousand high school book reports about this green light.

-Authors use symbolism to inspire readers to “fill in the blanks.”
-This powerful tool pulls people further into the story, generates discussion, adds mystery and confusion.
+Authors who use symbolism require their readers to “fill in the blanks,” which pulls readers further into the story, generates discussion, and adds mystery.

-By their short nature, songs are often symbolic.
-A great example is "I'd Do Anything for Love (But I Won't Do That)" by Meat Loaf.
-The singer does not specifically explain the topic he would not exchange for love.
-Even though this song was written in 1993, that basic question has not been answered.
-This controversy keeps the song poplar and adds to the endearing quality which made it great.
-As a listener it is fun to ponder the hidden meaning and I still think about this topic.
+Because of their brevity, songs are often symbolic.
+A great example is “I’d do anything for love (but I won’t do that)” by Meat Loaf.
+The singer does not explicitly explain the meaning behind the title to maintain the mystery, which keeps the song popular and adds to its endearing quality.
+As a listener, it is fun to ponder the hidden meaning, and I still think about what this song means every time I hear it.

-How many times have I used symbolism?
-None of my works contain a single hidden meaning and I would not touch this literary technique with a ten-foot pole!
+How many times have I used symbolism in my books and articles?
+Not even once.
+I would not touch this literary technique with a ten-foot pole!
 The reasons are clear as day.
-Writing is hard enough without interpretation and society no longer has the time to contemplate deep meaning.
-Intentionally vague or confusing topics will only lead to bad reviews.
+Writing is hard enough without forcing my readers to guess what I am thinking.
+Plus, society no longer has the time to contemplate deep meaning, and intentionally vague or confusing topics will only lead to bad reviews.

-I do like to keep things mysterious and hold back some facts.
-However, by the end of the story, this should all be clearly explained or the reader is told why this hidden knowledge remains hidden.
-So, if you encounter a green light in my work, it is simply a green light.
+Still, I like to keep things mysterious by holding back some facts, but by the end of the story, I got far out of my way to explain every detail, or I tell them why this hidden knowledge remains hidden.
+So, if you encounter a green light in my work, it is just a green light.

-Do I enjoy pondering the deeper meaning in a book?
-Not really.
-I have joined the masses.
-Every day, information hits me like a tornado and I struggle to make sense of what little I let in.
-In the limited amount of time I devote to reading, I cannot be bothered with a book that does not get to the point or is confusing.
+Do I enjoy pondering the more profound meaning in a book?
+Not really, because I have joined the masses.
+Every day, information hits me like a hurricane, and I struggle to make sense of what little I let in.
+In the limited amount of time I devote to reading, I cannot be bothered with a book that does not get to the point.
 Green lights mean go!

 You’re the best -Bill